RichieHakim/ROICaT/README.md

     <img src="docs/media/umap_with_labels.png" alt="ROICaT" width="300"  align="right"  style="margin-left: 20px"/>
 </div>

-Listed below, we have a suite of easy to run notebooks for running the ROICaT pipelines.
+Listed below, we have a suite of tools for running the ROICaT pipelines.
 #### First time users:
-Try it out using our Google CoLab notebooks below which can be run fully remotely without installing anything on your computer.
+Try it out using the online app or our Google CoLab notebooks below which can be run fully remotely without installing anything on your computer.
 #### Normal usage:
-We recommend using our Jupyter notebooks which can be run locally on any computer.
+We recommend using our Jupyter notebooks or command line interface which can be run locally on any computer.

 ### TRACKING:
 - [Online App](https://huggingface.co/spaces/richiehakim/ROICaT_tracking): Good for first time users.
 Try it out without installing anything.